chriseldredge/Lucene.Net.Linq/README.markdown

         public string Title { get; set; }
         public DateTimeOffset PublishDate { get; set; }

-        // Stores the field as a NumericField [NumericField]
+        // Stores the field as a NumericField and use it
+        // as document key.
+        [NumericField(Key = true)]
         public long Id { get; set; }

         // Stores the field as text